 Starting a compensation claim can seem daunting, especially after you’ve been through an experience as traumatic as a birth injury.
-All our staff and solicitors are here to help make the process as simple and stress-free as possible, right from the start.
+Trained legal adviser and expert solicitors are there to help make the process as simple and stress-free as possible, right from the start.

-Whether you’re looking for free advice, or are interested in starting a compensation claim, you can get in touch with us on 0800 234 6438.
-We’ll be able to give you some more information on what’s involved in claiming and can also let you know whether we think you can make a case.
+Whether you’re looking for free advice, or are interested in starting a compensation claim, you can get in touch with a legal adviser on 0800 234 6438.
+They’ll be able to give you some more information on what’s involved in claiming and can also let you know whether they think you can make a case.

 If you don’t want to take it any further, then you don’t have to.
-But if you decide you’d like to start your claim we can put you in touch with the right medical negligence solicitor for your case.
+But if you decide you’d like to start your claim your adviser can put you in touch with the right medical negligence solicitor for your case.